|

 duty both to your God and to your country."
 After a few minutes deliberation the jury

 returned a verdict of guilty.
+The trial

-fiancée.
-"They have, which is the
+wrote to her fiancée.
+"They have,

-most cruellest thing in this world, brought me in guilty".
-She went on, "I may be confined most
+which is the most cruellest thing in this world, brought me in

-of the Sessions) the Recorder sentenced her to be hanged by the neck until she
+others) to be hanged by the neck until she was dead.
+Journalists in court

-was dead.
-Journalists in court recorded, "She was carried from the dock
+recorded, "She was carried from the dock convulsed with agony and uttering

-convulsed with agony and uttering frightful screams."
-Eliza was taken back
+frightful screams."
+Eliza was taken back to Newgate and put in one the

-to Newgate and put in the condemned cell.
-At this time many crimes, including
+female condemned cells.
+At this time many crimes, including attempted murder,

-her sentence commuted to transportation to the colonies.
+commuted, on condition of transportation to the colonies.
 Attempted murder

 remained a capital offence up to 1861.